AlwaysBCoding/poketools/NOTES.md

     - Psychic Terrain
   - Damage is conditional on the order the user and target move in
     - Payback
+  - Damage is conditional on if user's mon fainted this turn
+    - Retaliate
   - Move lock-in, random targeting, confusion at the end
     - Outrage
     - Petal Dance
+    - Raging Fury
+    - Uproar
   - Move behavior contingent on if target is an enemy or an ally
     - Pollen Puff
   - Destroys Screens if move is successful
     - Brick Break
     - Psychic Fangs
+    - Raging Bull (also changes type)
+  - Removes Hazards from the side or field
+    - Defog
+    - Mortal Spin
+    - Rapid Spin
+  - Move type depends on user type
+    - Raging Bull
+    - Revelation Dance
+    - Tera Blast
+  - Changes Abilities in some way
+    - Doodle
+    - Entrainment
+    - Role Play

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time